A Guide to the Best Independent Cinemas in Tokyo

 03-5766-0114

 Art, theater, cinema.
-Bunkamura is a cinema where you can explore the arts in all forms and supplement a gallery exhibition at the Bunkamura Gallery.
-Bunkamura carefully curates arthouse picks that are showing nowhere else in the city, and this makes it the best cinema for niche productions that you’ll be thankful you got the chance to watch.
+Bunkamura is a cinema where you can explore the arts in all forms and supplement your gallery exhibition viewing over at the Bunkamura Gallery.
+It carefully curates arthouse picks that are showing nowhere else in the city.
+This makes it the best cinema for niche productions that you’ll be thankful you got the chance to watch.

 Tickets from ¥1,200